Developing an appropriate list of internship programs to apply to is key to a successful application process.

 Q: Should I focus on internships that also offer postdoc positions so I can stay in the same place for 2-3 years?

 A: From what I can tell, it’s not very common for internships to (automatically) lead into postdoc positions.
 It certainly is an option in a lot of places, but it can often look like 6 current interns at agency X applying for 4 postdoc positions at agency X. Additionally, many agencies want to keep the postdoc search broad and national, so they aren’t necessarily reserving spots for their current interns.
 Basically, the likelihood of a continued progression from internship to postdoc within an agency feels relatively low, so I wouldn’t count on it in planning on my future.
 I wouldn’t prioritize a site simply because it also offers a postdoc.
+However, it would be good to ask about postdoc opportunities at their organization during interviews.

 Q: Should I focus on applying to a setting where I ultimately want to be for my career?
 For instance, do I have to get a VA internship if I want to work at a VA down the road?